SHALOM-1434/LITA-Class-Documentation/README.md

 ### Data Analysis
 ---
-This is where we include some basic lines of code or even some of the DAX expressions used during yOUr analysis;
+This is where we include some basic lines of code or even some of the DAX expressions used in this analysis;

 ```SQL
 SELECT * FROM TABLE 1